aasr-cdev/RunUO_vCE/README.md

 1. RunUO_v1.x
 > formally known as *RunUO_v1.0 Final*, this project was the last official release of RunUO_v1.x, and is currently the most stable revision of the offical release available created by the RunUO Software Team.

+**compatibility** extends to the following expansions: The Second Age, Renaissance, Third Dawn, Lord Blackthorn's Revenge, Age of Shadows, and the Samurai Empire.

 2. RunUO_v2.x
 > formally known as *RunUO_v2.3r987*, this project was the last official release of RunUO_v2.x, and is currently the most stable revision of the official release available.